brandonkal/linaria/docs/BUNDLERS_INTEGRATION.md

 const MiniCssExtractPlugin = require('mini-css-extract-plugin');
 ```

 Linaria handles evaluation of Javascript in your CSS.
-It is expected that you integrate Linaria with your existing CSS build pipeline, using a tool like postcss-loader or stylis to use features such as nesting and auto-prefixing.
-A minimal config to use these features.
+It is expected that you integrate Linaria with your existing CSS build pipeline, using a tool like postcss-loader to enable features such as nesting and auto-prefixing.

 A minimal config would be to use postcss-nested and autoprefixer: